keithguerin/GenUI/README.md

 ## How it works

 1. Create/clone a working repo to Colab
-2. Load repo into GPT
+2. Load repo into AI
 2. Edit repo via NLP prompts
 3. Commit & Deploy (Terraform)
 4. (Optional: Edit the notebook and customize.)